 Below are the instructions to get your system ready for the SOC Core Skills class.
 Please do not run the VM from this course on a company laptop without the express permission from your IT department.

-First, you will need the latest version of VMware.
+First, you will need VMWare.

 You can get it here:

 The Eval version should be fine.